mathisbot/raytracing/README.md

 To run the engine, use `cargo run --release`.

+Please note that you will need the Vulkan Runtime to use the application.
+The Runtime is very likely to be shipped with your graphics driver on Windows and Linux, but you might need to install it on macOS.
+It is also easier (but not mandatory) to have the Vulkan SDK installed when compiling the application, especially for shader compilation.

 ## Performances

 I managed to run a smooth 120 fps at minimum with 10 rays per pixel and 5 max bounce in the scene shown in the screenshots (1280x720), with an AMD Radeon RX 7900 XTX.